Science Inspired Baby Names – from Venus to Neon

 Disclaimer

-Whilst all of the names covered in this article do relate to science in one way or another, there are undoubtedly other outside influences that could have inspired parents to select these names for their children including, but not limited to; birthstones, popular songs, influential figures outside of the scientific field, and more.
+Whilst all of the names covered above do relate to science in one way or another, there are undoubtedly other influences that could have inspired parents.
+These include birthstones, popular songs, influential figures outside of the scientific field, and more.